Constitution and Bylaws

 SECTION 3.
 Special meetings

-A. The Governor may, at any time, call a special meeting of the Board of Assistants or the Society.
+A. The Governor may, at any time, call a special meeting of the Board of Assistants or the Iowa Society.
 The object of such a special meeting must be stated in the notice.

 B. If an urgent matter pertaining to the Iowa Society arises, the Governor, or his/her designee, may contact the members of the Board of Assistants by e-mail or telephone for their opinion.
 Voting for or against the proposal may be made at this time.
 A majority vote will prevail concerning the action to be taken.